Bria Lauren Gold Was Made Fa' Her

 About the Exhibition

 A visual poem dedicated to Black hood women in the South, Gold Was Made Fa’ Her encompasses the artist’s ongoing body of work in photography and community building.
-The project celebrates women of Third Ward, Houston, to center and amplify their voices and the voices of Black women across generations who have been impacted by structural inequity, generational narratives, and respectability politics.
+The project celebrates women of the South Side, Houston, to center and amplify their voices and the voices of Black women across generations who have been impacted by structural inequity, generational narratives, and respectability politics.

-Gold Was Made Fa’ Her is curated by Rebecca Matalon, Curator, Contemporary Arts Museum Houston and accompanied by a series of public programs.
+Gold Was Made Fa’ Her is organized by the artist and Rebecca Matalon, Curator, Contemporary Arts Museum Houston.

 About the Artist